How to Apply

-- We are registered with the ERAS system and will also accept applications through that system.
-You are not required to use ERAS, but if you choose to do so, please note that in order to be considered for our program all applicants must also complete the application to the MPH program as outlined above.
+- We are registered with the ERAS system and will accept USMLE scores through that system.
+However, please note that all official transcripts and letters of recommendation must submitted directly to SOPHAS.
+You are not required to use ERAS, but if you choose to do so, please note that in order to be considered for our program, all applicants must also complete the SOPHAS application as outlined above.

 Applicants interested in combined programs (i.e., Internal Medicine and OEM; OEM and pulmonary fellowship) should make their interests known to the program director.
 The applicant will apply to both programs separately.

 Applicants selected for interviews will be invited in small groups to come to campus for a day-long visit.
-The interview day comprises interviews with faculty, attendance at a residency seminar, a tour of the school, and lunch with current residents.
+The interview day comprises interviews with faculty, attendance at a residency seminar, a tour of the school, and discussion with current residents.
 Interviews are scheduled during November and early December.
-All occupational medicine residency programs have a voluntary uniform decision date of December 15.
+All occupational medicine residency programs have a voluntary uniform decision date in mid-December each year.
 Applicants will be notified on or shortly after this date of the decision of the OEMR Admissions Committee.